NREC- FAQ

 Both the NREC-CT and NREC-MD have defined health research remits in line with the respective relevant EU Regulations in clinical trials of investigational medicinal products, clinical investigation of medical devices and performance studies of in vitro diagnostic medical devices.
 Any research study that falls within the remits of the NREC-MD or NREC-CT must be reviewed through the NREC system.
 The NRECs will not review studies that do not come under these Regulations.
 For more information on research ethics committees in other areas of research, please consult https://hseresearch.ie/research-ethics/.

-12. As an applicant, do I need to seek approval from my local REC in addition to the NREC?
+11. As an applicant, do I need to seek approval from my local REC in addition to the NREC?

 No; NRECs are legislatively mandated to return decisions that are applicable nationally, and as such, the research community including local RECs, are expected to respect the outcomes from the NREC process.
-Conversely, an NREC will not revisit a decision made by a local REC within its local remit.
+Conversely, a NREC will not revisit a decision made by a local REC within its local remit.
 In line with good research practice and research governance, applicants should secure the necessary local approvals required to conduct the research at each site and notify their local REC and Research Office or equivalent body in their institution of NREC decisions.

-14. Why is a Data Protection Impact Assessment required as part of the submission process?
+12. Is a Data Protection Impact Assessment required as part of the submission process?

-15. Are NREC-approved studies recognised for insurance purposes under the Clinical Indemnity Scheme (CIS)?
+13. Are NREC-approved studies recognised for insurance purposes under the Clinical Indemnity Scheme (CIS)?

-The State Claims Agency has confirmed that for studies that fall under the Clinical Indemnity Scheme (CIS), an NREC approval is recognised for insurance purposes under the Clinical Indemnity Scheme (CIS).
+The State Claims Agency has confirmed that for studies that fall under the Clinical Indemnity Scheme (CIS), and NREC approval is recognised for insurance purposes under the Clinical Indemnity Scheme (CIS).
 It is the responsibility of the applicant to notify the State Claims Agency of their study.
 This is an important requirement of research governance and for good research practice.

-16. Are there fees associated with NREC reviews?
+14. Are there fees associated with NREC reviews?

 Yes, applicants must pay the relevant fee in advance of submission to the National Office for Research Ethics Committees.